andraztori/marrakesh/architecture.md

 - When running multiple iterations, each scenario completes all its iterations before moving to the next scenario

 **Example Scenarios**:
-- `HBabundance` (from `s_one.rs`): Basic marketplace dynamics with multiple campaigns and sellers, comparing scarce vs. abundant supply scenarios
+- `scarcity_and_abundance` (from `scenarios/scarcity_and_abundance.rs`): Basic marketplace dynamics with multiple campaigns and sellers, comparing scarce vs. abundant supply scenarios
-- `MRGboost` (from `s_mrg_boost.rs`): Effect of seller boost factors on marketplace outcomes
+- `supply_simple_boost` (from `scenarios/supply_simple_boost.rs`): Effect of seller boost factors on marketplace outcomes
-- `MRGdynamicboost` (from `s_mrg_dynamic_boost.rs`): Comparison of fixed vs. dynamic boost strategies, including multiplicative and additive bidding strategies
+- `supply_controlled_boost` (from `scenarios/supply_controlled_boost.rs`): Comparison of fixed vs. dynamic boost strategies, including multiplicative and additive bidding strategies
   - Variant A: Fixed boost (no convergence) with MULTIPLICATIVE_PACING
   - Variant B: Dynamic boost with MULTIPLICATIVE_PACING
   - Variant C: Dynamic boost with MULTIPLICATIVE_ADDITIVE (uses advanced controller parameters)
-- `viewability` (from `s_viewability.rs`): Demonstrates dual-target convergence using MAX_MARGIN_DOUBLE_TARGET
+- `viewability` (from `scenarios/viewability.rs`): Demonstrates dual-target convergence using MAX_MARGIN_DOUBLE_TARGET
   - Converges on both total impressions and average value targets simultaneously
-- `various` (from `s_various.rs`): Comparison of all bidding strategies (multiplicative pacing, optimal bidding, cheater, max margin, ALB)
+- `basic_bidding_strategies` (from `scenarios/basic_bidding_strategies.rs`): Comparison of all bidding strategies (multiplicative pacing, median bidding, optimal bidding, max margin, cheater)
-- `maxmargin_equality` (from `s_maxmargin_equality.rs`): Comparison of Optimal Bidding and Max Margin strategies.
+- `maxmargin_equality` (from `scenarios/maxmargin_equality.rs`): Comparison of Optimal Bidding and Max Margin strategies.
 This scenario demonstrates that Max Margin and Optimal Bidding appear to be equivalent when configured correctly.
+- `median_bidder` (from `scenarios/median_bidder.rs`): Comparison of Median Bidding (ALB) with other strategies under varying supply conditions

 ---